-Plans to expand Charters School put on hold after council says funds are limited
+PLANS to expand Charters School are on hold after a council said it had limited funds available.

 Charters, in Charters Road, Sunningdale, has been taken off the Royal Borough’s list of schools for expansion which has been put out for public consultation.

 The plans are aimed at meeting the growing demand for secondary school places.

 The council claims the school – which has academy status – has asked it to stump up £5m for new buildings to accommodate the future influx of pupils, as well as extra cash to refurbish run-down existing buildings, including the maths department.

 However, Charters co-headteacher Richard Pilgrim told the News it had only asked for £2.5m.
 The council has put forward proposals on how to expand the secondary school sector over the next five years in a report heard at the children’s services overview and scrutiny panel meeting last Wednesday.

 The council has put forward a number of pro- posals, which will be considered for public consultation from September to October, should they be approved by cabinet on Tuesday, July 29.

 Mr Pilgrim said: “We are prepared to expand our school but we need to wait for the appropriate funding.
 With the location [of the school], we are in we are talking to both the Royal Borough and Bracknell Forest Council and, as an academy, we are entitled to apply to central government for funding, too, so over the coming months lots of different people will be talking.

 “We want to fix some of the buildings that are in need of restoration, too, before looking at the expansion.”
 One of the proposals for expansion included expanding three or four of the existing 14 secondary schools in the Royal Borough by five forms of entry in 2015/16 and 2017/18, including one form of entry in the Ascot area which would create 30 new places in Year Seven and 210 places over seven year groups.